 “While your hair is wet, hold the strand of hair and stretch it.
 If the hair stretches and returns back to its original length and shape after being released, then it has good elasticity.
 If it snaps off or doesn't return to its former shape, this is a sign of poor elasticity and damage,” she explains.

 Porosity refers to your hair’s ability to absorb and hold onto moisture.
 Porosity is important because strands need to be able to retain moisture to remain as healthy-looking as possible.
-Low porosity hair often appears damaged or dry and it may have a difficult time absorbing moisture.
+Low porosity hair often appears damaged or dry, and it may have a difficult time absorbing moisture.
 Once low porosity strands absorb moisture, however, they have no trouble holding onto it.
 Highly porous hair absorbs moisture easily but isn’t able to retain moisture well, which means high porosity strands often look and feel the most damaged.

 While there is no foolproof way to test for porosity, Brown says taking a closer look at how your strands look and feel can usually offer some insight.

 “Separate a strand of hair from the rest of your hair and slide your fingers up the strand towards the scalp.
-If you feel bumps along the way up, that may indicate the cuticle is lifted and your porosity is high.
+If you feel bumps along the way up, that may indicate the cuticle is lifted, and your porosity is high.
 If your fingers slip up the strand smoothly, this may indicate your porosity is low,” she explains.

 If your hair could use a little extra protection, Brown recommends wrapping your hair in a silk scarf at night or swapping out your cotton pillowcase for a satin one.
 This will help to prevent any harsh pulling as you toss and turn at night.
 It will also preserve the structure of your ringlets while you sleep.
 Want more tips on preserving your ringlets overnight?
 Check out the video above.